-“And you, what will you do?“ Lottie asked. „I am afraid more hardships await us,“ Joscha replied, „for both of us the war is not over yet.
-The Rhineland is occupied by the Allies, and Hungary is in turmoil.
-The Hungarian government was so intolerant towards the non-Magyars – the Slovaks, the Croats, the Romanians, they all want to leave us, and the Romanian army is already occupying territories belonging to Hungary, but with a majority of Romanian inhabitants.
-Moreover, I do not think that the new Prime Minister can hold on for to a long time, there will be more turmoil, so I will stay and help our people to find their way back into life, as far as I can.
+“And you, what are you going to do?” asked Lottie.
+“I’m afraid that hard times are coming,” replied Joscha.
+“For you and me, the war is not over yet.
+The Rhineland is occupied by the Allies.
+Hungary is in turmoil.
+The Hungarian government was so intolerant towards the non-Magyars.
+Now the Slovaks, the Croats, the Romanians, they all want to lget away from us.
+The Romanian army is already occupying areas that belong to Hungary, but which are mostly populated by Romanians.
+I don’t think the new prime minister will be able to hold on for long, because the problems are far too big and the rifts too deep.
+I will stay for now and help our people find their way back to life, as far as I can at all.
 They have gone through hell.”

-He hesitated for a while, then his face lit up. „But we will overcome this too,” he said, „and then it’s time to think of our own lives.“ Lottie smiled. „You’re thinking about Marie, aren’t you?”
+He hesitated for a while, then his expression brightened after all.
+“But we’ll get through this, too,” he said.
+“And then it’s time to think of our own lives.”
+Now Lottie smiled, too.
+“You’re thinking about Marie, aren’t you?”
 Her brother nodded.
-“Yes, Marie,” he said, „the plan is that Austria’s Foreign Minister will meet with his German colleague Brockdorff-Rantzau in Berlin at the beginning of March.
+“Yes, Marie,” he said.
+“The plan is for Austria’s Foreign Minister to meet with his German counterpart Brockdorff-Rantzau in Berlin at the beginning of March.
 As it seems, I will go with him, in case he needs advice.
-After all, I am an Austro-Hungarian mixture with with German roots.
+After all, I am an Austro-Hungarian mixture with German roots.
 And if all goes well, I’ll come for a visit afterwards.”

 Fighting in Hungary

 Joscha was to be proved right.
 In March 1919, the communists took power and established a soviet republic.
 The conflict with Romania escalated, war broke out.
 Romanian troops advanced far into the interior of Hungary and marched into Budapest at the beginning of August 1919.
 The soviet republic collapsed, turbulent months followed.